Sidie, 17th of Imber, 278 AN

 Any life is better than the one she left behind her.

 When she was a little girl, Evelyn’s village was raided by bandits.
-She and her twin sister, Jacklyn, were captured, and the rest of their family slain.
-They were taken somewhere closer to the mountains to their camp, and were held there in bondage..
+She and her twin sister, Jacklyn, were captured, the rest of their family slain.
+They were taken somewhere closer to the mountains to their camp, and were held there, among other places, in bondage.

-“Instead of helping the slug, why don’t you beat some sense into her?” he’d told Jacklyn lazily.
+“Instead of helping the slug, why don’t you beat some sense into her?” he’d demanded of Jacklyn.

 Jacklyn looked up at him, wide-eyed.
 Never had they been told to harm each other.
 Her lip quivered.
 She knew that if she didn’t do what she was told, the punishment would fall to her.

 The bandit grew impatient.
 “Well?
 I told you to do something, so do it.
 Her face is marked enough that another blow won’t make any difference.
 Go on.”

 But still she hesitated.
 She looked at Evelyn, who nodded solemnly next to her, and shook her golden braid.

 “No,” she said, with more confidence than she felt.

 The bandit raised a bushy eyebrow and stood slowly.
 “Isn’t that a bad word?” he asked, his voice low.